packagesaur-alt/BrainRot_Battery/README.md

-# Batfi - Advanced Battery Monitor
+# BrainRot_Battery - Advanced Battery Monitor

-🔋 **Batfi** is an advanced battery monitoring tool for Linux with accurate time estimation and beautiful terminal interface.
+🔋 **BrainRot_Battery** is an advanced battery monitoring tool for Linux with accurate time estimation and beautiful terminal interface.

 ## Features